 6. Try A Laser Procedure

 For almost every dermatological problem, there’s a laser procedure.
 This holds true for hair loss as well.
 In fact, a low-level laser light therapy might reduce inflammation of the scalp.
 The intensity and the duration of the procedure will be decided by your dermatologist.
-Although the long term effects of
+Although the long term effects of this treatment aren’t known, there aren’t any serious side effects either.10 Check with your dermatologist to see if you can undergo this procedure.

 7. Try Acupuncture